 All the other features of the Edit group page will be same as the Add Group page.

-Clicking on save button in the Edit page will update the record in the X_PARTNER_GROUPS table and X_PARTNER_GROUPS_CUSTOMER_DETAILS table.
+Clicking on save button in the Edit page will update the record in the X_PARTNER_EMAIL_GROUP table and X_PARTNER_EMAIL_GROUP_CUSTOMER table.

 Remove Button:

 On clicking on the remove button, it allows the customer to delete an already created group.